gazzamc/The-Expanse-RESTful-API/README.md

 | desc   	| text             	|         	|                	|
 | planets 	| int(3) unsigned 	|         	|                	|

+As I'm using ClearDB on Heroku the auto_increment increases by '10', Unfortunately this cannot be changed with the permissions I have to the database.
+But it doesnt affect the application.
+This is just a note to explain the high count of ID's on the resources.

 ## Features
 - Users can filter the data using *query strings*, such as by *name*, *status*, *gender* etc.
 - Users can retrieve single records using the ID of said record in the URI.